 She thinks of his voice, his soul-grinding voice as she drifts off to sleep in a bed that’s far too big.
 His voice, that voice, drips through her.
-Its echo coats her skin, like frost on the windows of the winter dark room at the top of the narrow house.
+It echoes and coats her skin, like frost on the windows of the cold, dark room at the top of the narrow house.

-Humming, lilting letters tumble down her spine and slide into her hips.
+Humming, lilting letters tumble down her spine.
+They slide into her hips.
 In his mouth, her name is the drip of melting ice, fragile and quiet, a secret dark and deep.
-It’s the forest in a poem, his mouth and her name, in the snowy, winter dark.
+It’s the forest in a poem, his mouth and her name, in a snowy, winter wood.

-What is it about the way some people, one person, says her name, her name, the name she gave herself, that makes it the language of home?
-Not her physical home in the too-wide bed at the top of a narrow house, but the home where her pulse rests deep in her belly, buried between her thighs.
+What is it about the way some people, one person, says her name – her name, the name she gave herself – that makes it the language of home?
+Not her physical home in the too-wide bed, but the home where her pulse rests deep in her belly, buried between her thighs.

-She thinks of the language he makes of her name as her hand slips past cotton, down to her skin, skin that strains to meet her.
-Her name on his tongue is the country they create, the map of her slippery soul.
+She thinks of the language he made of her name as her hand slips down, past cotton and flannel, down to her lonely skin.
+Her body strains to meet her.
+Her name on his tongue is the country they made, the map of her slippery soul.
 She arches, placing the whole of herself in the cup of her capable hand.

-Sounds, not words, filled the room long ago, and fill the room again.
+Sounds, not words, filled the room long ago.
+In her mind, they do again.
 His breathing, her breathing, catching breath, bitten moans.
 They melt ice and salt the bed.
-She strains and falls open, longing for home, his voice, her name, the ache of an absence, the weight that isn’t there.
+She strains and falls open, longing for home, his voice, her name, her name….
+The hollow ache of absence.
+The weight that isn’t there.
 Her mind is somewhere dark and deep, slick with dripping frost.

-Her mouth parts like a shell.
-It is round and full of a name, his name, the name he has given himself.
-They tumble down her spine, her voice and his, tight, pulsing echoes in her shuddering bones that crack, like ice, in her chest.
-And then she is home, for a moment, for now, in the country they once made.
+Her mouth parts like a shell, round and full of a name, his name, the name he has given himself.
+It tumbles down her spine, carried by her voice.
+Tight, pulsing echoes.
+Sound cracks, like ice, in her chest.
+Bones shudder and she is home.